metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ## 2. Why QSP Matters

 Today, computational biology and mathematical modeling are essential in drug development - from early preclinical experiments in a test tube to full-scale clinical trials in humans.
-Major pharmaceutical companies are investing heavily in this field, hiring top experts in computational biology to streamline the process and make it more effective [link](https://doi.org/10.1007/s10928-024-09905-y), [link](https://doi.org/10.1124/jpet.123.001842).
+Major pharmaceutical companies are investing heavily in this field, hiring top experts in computational biology to streamline the process and make it more effective ([Industry Perspective, JPKPD, 2024](https://doi.org/10.1007/s10928-024-09905-y); [Promotional Submission of QSP, JPET, 2024](https://doi.org/10.1124/jpet.123.001842)).

 One of the fastest-growing areas is Quantitative Systems Pharmacology (QSP).
-In short, QSP builds detailed mathematical models that describe how drugs interact with the human body and how biological systems respond in return [link](https://customsitesmedia.usc.edu/wp-content/uploads/sites/106/2012/12/17062522/NIH-White-Papaer-2011.pdf).
+In short, QSP builds detailed mathematical models that describe how drugs interact with the human body and how biological systems respond in return ([NIH QSP White Paper, 2011](https://customsitesmedia.usc.edu/wp-content/uploads/sites/106/2012/12/17062522/NIH-White-Papaer-2011.pdf)).

 Think of the human body as a complex engineered system - full of components, feedback loops, and regulators.
 QSP turns this system into math: models that allow pharmacologists, engineers, and statisticians to test drug behavior virtually before moving to costly and risky experiments in the lab or clinic.
 These models help researchers: